Brexit and Switzerland–UK relations in the financial sector

 Far-reaching liberalisation of market access is the sector’s declared objective

 - The UK left the EU on 31 January 2020.
 At the end of the transition period, the bilateral agreements between Switzerland and the EU ceased to apply to the UK.
-From 1 January 2021, a series of follow-up agreements apply instead, which were reached with the UK as part of the Federal Council’s “Mind the Gap” strategy (including “Mind the Gap Plus”).
-The majority of the applicable rights and obligations between the two states will thus remain in place.
+From 1 January 2021, a series of follow-up agreements applied instead, which were reached with the UK as part of the Federal Council’s “Mind the Gap” strategy.
+The majority of the applicable rights and obligations between the two states thus remained in place.

-- The aims of the joint statement are ambitious and implementing them will be challenging.
-The SBA welcomes the determination to expedite the technical work involved, with the goal of concluding an international treaty within the foreseeable future.
+- The aims of the Joint Statement are ambitious and implementing them will be challenging.
+The SBA welcomes the swift proceeding regarding the technical work involved, with the goal of concluding an international treaty within the foreseeable future.